MatthewB1/Readable/README.md

 ---

 ## Variable declaration
-- When declared outside of a group, variables are dynamically declared with the "let" and "be" key words
+- When declared outside of a group, variables are dynamically declared with the "var" key word
 ```
+var aVar;  //undefined?
-myNumb = 10;
+var myNumb = 10;
-myText = "Hello, World!";
+var myText = "Hello, World!";
-myFlag = true;
+var myFlag = true;
 ```
 - Casting is supported upon assigning from a variable
 ```